 - Save the additional funds each month for home renovations that will improve your property value.

 The Auxilium team stays on top of changing mortgage products and lender guidelines to find the best fit for your situation.
 If you're interested in minimizing your monthly mortgage payments and maximizing your cash flow, our experienced brokers will work with you to find a solution.
-Contact us for a free consultation with one of our underwriters: call 250-590-650 (toll-free 1-855-590-6520) or visit us at 307 Goldstream Avenue during regular business hours.
-We can arrange an appointment at our Fort Street office, or evenings or weekends, to work with you.
+Contact us for a free consultation with one of our mortgage specialists: call 250-590-650 (toll-free 1-855-590-6520) or visit us at 307 Goldstream Avenue during regular business hours.
+We can also arrange an appointment evenings or weekends, to work with you.

 Auxilium Mortgage Corporation is based in Victoria, BC and works with clients locally and across Canada.
 The Auxilium team has over 100 years of combined financial experience and access to dozens of lenders to help you meet your goals.